We Were Never Here by Andrea Bartz

 Andrea Bartz sets the mood right away with this chilling and richly atmospheric novel.
 Once I started, there was no looking back.
 Bartz’s prose is intoxicating, and had the power to draw me in right away and hold me captive, commanding my attention, from beginning to end.

-On the opening pages, we meet protagonists Emily and Kristen, two best friends nearing thirty who are traveling around Chile together.
+On the opening pages, readers meet protagonists Emily and Kristen, two best friends nearing thirty who are travelling around Chile together.
 They’ve been each other’s ride or die for more than a decade.

 The story is told from Emily’s point of view throughout, and right from the beginning I was curious about her background and the fresh trauma she was dealing with.
 It was clear that whatever happened on their previous trip together, happened to them both, forging an unbreakable bond between them.